Permits to Israel

 I have been reading and hearing about “their” substantial passageway towards Jerusalem (Israel).
 We already became “us” and ‘them,” another sub-category of the “we “ and “them,” which makes “them” sub-category of “ we,” because we originally have a whole category of “them” relating to the Israelis.

 Why do we find it so absurd that people are flowing on the seashore of the Mediterranean?
 What do we want from “them” and “them” (the sub-category of one of the categories)?

 Do we want “them” to stay roaming inside the barbed wires and cemented walls?

 Do we want “them” to keep “them” locked up in what looks like ghettos?

-We want everyone or boycott Israel, except us.
+We want everyone or boycott Israel except us.
 Israel is as much vital to “them” as much as it is to “us.”
-Among us, as well, those who would boycott Israel, if they exist, are only those who are extremely tolerant, aware, educated and productive.
-IF you are not someone with such a characteristic, then you cannot boycott Israel, because otherwise, you are entirely dependent on “them.”
+Among us, those who would boycott Israel if they exist are only those who are incredibly tolerant, aware, educated, and productive.
+IF you are not someone with such a characteristic, then you cannot boycott Israel because otherwise, you are entirely dependent on “them.”

-Boycotting need a clear strategy with a clear, viable vision, with achievable objectives and sustainable goals and a work plan that can be accomplished.
-People are not just things that can be controlled by a remote control, with on and off buttons.
+Boycotting needs a clear strategy with a clear, viable vision, achievable objectives and sustainable goals, and a work plan that can be accomplished.
+People are not just things that can be controlled by remote control, with on and off buttons.

 What should we expect from people who watch their operating government drowning in dysfunctional apparatus, stinking with corruption, totally bankrupted?

-Those patriots who call for boycott, have the privilege of making their announcements from coffee shops in Ramallah who sell coffee for $5 and attend seminars in Europe every next month or week sometimes.
-And have magnetic permits that allow them to enter Israel whenever they wanted.
+Those patriots who call for boycott have the privilege of making their announcements from coffee shops in Ramallah that sell coffee for $5 and attend seminars in Europe every next month or week sometimes.
+And have magnetic permits that allow them to enter Israel whenever they want.